arts & Culture

 may 2021 issue

-In a colorful profile of Bao-Long Chu — a senior program officer with the Houston Endowment, where he nurtures Houston’s arts scene via big-time grants — writer Sam Byrd says that Chu’s appreciation and love for the creative fields began during his childhood as a refugee from Vietnam.
-“He understood early on how storytelling can help both individuals and groups,” wrote Byrd.
+Writer Sam Byrd noted that Chu’s appreciation for the arts began during his childhood as a refugee from Vietnam.
+“He understood early on how storytelling can help both individuals and groups,” Byrd wrote.

 christina wells